baspete/Split-Flap/README_LPA.md

 If you want to show more data, increase the number of items in the `cities` array in app.js.
 If this number is larger than the `numRows` value in public/index.html the display will paginate the results--up to the `maxResults` value set in public/index.html.

+If you want to change the number of characters on each row, edit the "ROW TEMPLATE" section of public/index.html, adding or removing characters as needed.
+You'll probably also want to change the inline CSS `width` attributes up in the "CONTAINER" part of the same file.

 ## Questions

 Pete Butler - pbutler@basdesign.com